2016 NBA Finals: Game 6

 The Cavaliers defeated the Warriors 115–101 in Game 6 to even the series 3–3.
-The Cavaliers scored the game's first eight points en route to outscoring the Warriors 31–11 after one quarter.
-Golden State rallied to trim Cleveland's lead as low as eight points on a couple of occasions before the Cavs settled for a 59–43 halftime lead, with Tristan Thompson having his best performance of the series, registering a double-double in the first half alone.
+Cleveland scored the game's first eight points en route to outscoring Golden State 31–11 after the first quarter.
+The Warriors rallied to trim the Cavaliers' lead as low as eight points on a couple of occasions before the Cavs settled for a 59–43 halftime lead, with Tristan Thompson having his best performance of the series, registering a double-double in the first half alone.
 In the second half, Cleveland continued to extend their lead and tied the series.
-LeBron James led the Cavs with a historic performance of 41 points, 11 assists, 8 rebounds, 4 steals and 3 blocks whilst only committing 1 turnover.
+LeBron James led the Cavs with a historic performance of 41 points, 11 assists, eight rebounds, four steals, and three blocks while only committing one turnover.
 Kyrie Irving added 23 points, while Tristan Thompson had 16 rebounds for the Cavaliers.
 Stephen Curry led the Warriors with 30 points, drilling six threes, and Klay Thompson added 25 points.
-Back from suspension, Green was held to just eight points on 3–7 shooting.
+Back from suspension, Green was held to just eight points on 3-of-7 shooting.

-James scored 18 straight points for Cleveland from the end of the third quarter to the 7:00 mark of the fourth.
-Late in the game with the Cavaliers up by 13, he blocked a Curry shot from behind, and afterward had some words for him.
-With 4:22 left, Curry received his sixth foul and fouled out of the game.
+James scored 18 straight points for Cleveland from the end of the third quarter to the seven-minute mark of the fourth.
+Late in the game with the Cavaliers up by 13, he blocked a Curry shot from behind and had some words for him afterward.
+With 4:22 left, Curry received his sixth foul and was fouled out of the game.
 He then threw his mouthpiece into the stands in frustration, resulting in a technical foul and his ejection from the game.
 Curry was the first MVP to foul out of an NBA Finals game since Shaquille O'Neal in 2000.
 The Cavaliers became the third team to fall behind 3–1 and force Game 7 (and the first in 50 years).
 James was the first player to have consecutive 40-point games in the Finals since, coincidentally, Shaquille O'Neal in the 2000 Finals.
 Following the game, Curry and Warriors head coach Steve Kerr were fined $25,000 each for their actions and public officiating criticism.